Best Of15 min read

 Is shared hosting good enough for bloggers?

-Yes — for most bloggers, absolutely.
-Shared hosting comfortably handles blogs up to roughly 50,000-100,000 monthly visitors, especially on LiteSpeed-powered hosts like Hostinger or GreenGeeks.
-You won't need VPS or cloud hosting until you're well past that threshold, so don't let anyone upsell you before you need it.
+Absolutely — for most bloggers.
+Shared hosting handles blogs up to 50,000-100,000 monthly visitors without breaking a sweat, especially on LiteSpeed hosts like Hostinger or GreenGeeks.
+You don't need VPS or cloud hosting until you're well past that point.
+Don't let anyone upsell you early.

 How much should a blogger realistically pay for web hosting?

-Realistically, $3-8/month on a good shared plan covers everything you need.
-Don't go below $2/month (quality genuinely suffers at that price point) and don't pay more than $20/month until your blog is generating consistent, reliable revenue that justifies the upgrade.
+Realistically, $3-8/month on a solid shared plan covers everything.
+Don't go below $2 monthly (quality drops) and don't pay over $20 until your blog makes consistent money that justifies the upgrade.

 What's the difference between intro pricing and renewal pricing, and why does it matter so much?

-Intro pricing is the discounted rate for your first term — usually 12 to 36 months.
-Renewal pricing is what you pay after that, and it's often 2-4x higher.
-This is where hosting companies make most of their money, and where comparison articles often mislead you by only showing the intro rate.
-Always check renewal rates before buying.
-Hostinger and Namecheap have the smallest markup between intro and renewal, which is a big part of why they rank so highly here.
+Intro pricing is the discount for your first 12-36 months.
+Renewal pricing is what you pay after that, often 2-4x higher.
+This is where hosts make their real money — and where comparison articles mislead you by only showing intro rates.
+Always check renewal rates first.

 Do I need managed WordPress hosting as a blogger?

 Not to start — not even close.
-Managed WordPress hosting (like SiteGround GoGeek, DreamPress, or WP Engine) handles updates, security, and caching automatically, but it costs significantly more per month.
-Once your blog earns consistent income or crosses 50,000+ monthly visitors, managed hosting becomes worth seriously considering.
-Until then, save your money.
+Managed WordPress handles updates and security automatically, but costs way more.
+Once your blog makes consistent money or hits 50,000+ monthly visitors, consider it.
+Until then, save the money.

 Can I move my blog to a different host later if I change my mind?

-Yes, and it's genuinely easier than most people expect.
-Most hosts — including Hostinger, SiteGround, and DreamHost — offer free WordPress migration as part of their plans.
-You can also handle it yourself using plugins like Duplicator or All-in-One WP Migration and be done in under an hour.
-Don't let the fear of migration lock you into a bad hosting decision upfront.
+Yes — it's easier than most people think.
+Hostinger, SiteGround, and DreamHost offer free WordPress migration.
+You can also DIY it with Duplicator or All-in-One WP Migration in under an hour.
+Don't let fear of moving lock you into a bad decision upfront.

 Pricing verified as of March 2026.
 Rates are subject to change — always check the provider's current pricing page before purchasing.